frederic-perez/Good-Programming-Practices/README.md

 The first tool against software bugs, perhaps right after writing clean code, and right before using static analyzers, should be using adequate compiler(s) warning flags, and achieving zero warnings.
 During my career I’ve suffered time and again bugs in production very hard to pinpoint that could have been eradicated simply by taking care of compiler warnings.
 This has a high cost in time and money, in addition to experiencing a high level of frustration.

-It is important to point out that the goal is not simply "get rid of the warning" (or, in other words, "satisfy the compiler"), but to actually fix the code.
-In the past I’ve seen "fixes" to satisfy the compiler that actually introduced bugs--not a good tradeoff!
+It is important to point out that the goal is not simply “get rid of the warning” (or, in other words, “satisfy the compiler”), but to actually fix the code.
+In the past I’ve seen “fixes” to satisfy the compiler that actually introduced bugs--not a good tradeoff!

 #### Preventive coding